-A 4.00 -

-Represents outstanding achievement and demonstration of deep knowledge of the subject covered in the course as well as ability to undertake independent research on related subjects.

-A- 3.67 -

-Represents demonstrable mastery of the subject and strong potential for independent research and work on related subjects.

-B+ 3.33 -

-Represents significant mastery of the subject with areas of potential growth that could be addressed through further commitment to the discipline.

-B 3.00 -

-Represents knowledge of the subject and potential to develop greater mastery of the subject.

-B- 2.67 --

-Represents general knowledge of the subject.

-Some knowledge of the discipline and/or significant shortcomings in achieving course objectives.

-A grade of C represents unsatisfactory academic performance at the graduate level and in graduate courses.

-A grade of C- or lower is a failing grade in all graduate programs.

-F 0.00

-W Withdrawal not computed in GPA

-AU Audit (No Credit) not computed in GPA

-I Incomplete not computed in GPA

-P Pass not computed in GPA

-NP No Pass not computed in GPA
+- A 4.00 Represents outstanding achievement and demonstration of deep knowledge of the subject covered in the course as well as ability to undertake independent research on related subjects - 3.67 Represents demonstrable mastery of the subject and strong potential for independent research and work on related subjects - B+ 3.33 Represents significant mastery of the subject with areas of potential growth that could be addressed through further commitment to the discipline - B 3.00 Represents knowledge of the subject and potential to develop greater mastery of the subject - 2.67 Represents general knowledge of the subject - C+ 2.33 Represents some knowledge of the discipline and/or significant shortcomings in achieving course objectives - C 2.00 A grade of C represents unsatisfactory academic performance at the graduate level and in graduate courses. - C- 1.67 A grade of C- or lower is a failing grade in all graduate programs. - D+ 1.33 - D 1.00 - D- 0.67 - F 0.00 - 'W' (withdrawal) not computed in grade point average (GPA) - 'AU' (audit) not computed in GPA (students are enrolled in and are expected to complete all assignments unless other arrangements are made by the instructor) - 'I' (incomplete) not computed in GPA

+- 'IP' (in progress) not computed in GPA; used only for master thesis or internships - 'P' (pass) not computed in GPA